510-Dock Membership Pricing:

 Access by fob to 510-Dock at Marina Bay Yacht Harbor and use of premium 510-boards, paddles and leashes.
 Paddle hours: dawn to dusk.

-The 510-Dock will be located in the protected harbor across from Salute e Vita Ristorante in Marina Bay Yacht Harbor.
+The 510-Dock is located on F-Dock in the protected harbor in Marina Bay Yacht Harbor.
 This is a great protected cove to launch from, do a paddle sprint work-out or get your sea legs back before venturing out.

 Memberships are for individuals, they are non transferable and non refundable.